okta/okta-developer-docs/packages/@okta/vuepress-site/docs/guides/telephony-inline-hook/main/index.md

 ### Preview

-To preview the Telephony Inline Hook:
+To preview the telephony inline hook:

 1. In the Admin Console, go to **Workflow** > **Inline Hooks**.
-1. Select the Telephony Inline Hook name that you just set up (in this example, **Twilio Telephony Hook**).
+1. Select the telephony inline hook name that you just set up (in this example, **Twilio Telephony Hook**).
 1. Select the **Preview** tab.
 1. Define a value for `data.userProfile` by selecting a user in your org from the **data.userProfile** dropdown list.
 1. Define a value for `requestType` by selecting the flow that you want to test.
 In this example, select **MFA Verification**.